majorcob/ggj19/README.md

 ## Installation

-Download the binaries (ggj19.zip) from the [releases page](https://github.com/majorcob/ggj19/releases).
+Download the binaries (ggj19.zip, NOT the source code) from the [releases page](https://github.com/majorcob/ggj19/releases).
 Make sure to fully extract the archive before running the executable!

 ## License